 - Shark: Mark Cuban, Kevin O’Leary, Daymond John, and Peter Jones

 Songlorious is a custom song company.
-You choose a genre for your song, tell your story, and one of the performers writes and performs a song made just for you.
+You choose a genre and tell your story, and then one of the artists writes and performs a song made just for you.
 Prices range from $45 for an acoustic 30-second song, all the way up to $200+ for a fully-produced three-minute song.

 The songs can be about anything, and it’s completely up to the performer to provide instrumentation, vocals, and song lyrics for the customers.
 Performers are paid 35% to 55% of the total cost, plus any tips that they earn (the average tip is $51).

 Ellen and Omayya want to use the investment to expand marketing and bring more customers and musicians to their team.
 They aren’t businesspeople, so they’re coming to

 Guest Shark Peter Jones invested in a similar company in the UK, and he understands what it takes to get the business off the ground.
 He’s had success blowing this type of ‘experience’ business up and making a lot of money.

 Mark Cuban, on the other hand, believes that the future of the company rests in replicated voices.
-He owns a company that does just this, but he doesn’t get to complete his thought before Peter Jones jumps in with an offer.
+He owns a company that does just this.
+But he doesn’t get to complete his thought before Peter Jones jumps in with an offer.

-Kevin O’Leary quickly jumps in with a combined offer.
+Kevin O’Leary quickly joins in with a combined offer.
 He and Mark will go in together at $400,000 for 25% of the company, and the entrepreneurs get two sharks.

 Mark proposes that Peter go in with them, raising the equity to 33%.
-Kevin can handle the wedding business, Peter can handle international, and Mark can deal with the technical side.
+Kevin can handle the wedding business, Peter can handle the international, and Mark can deal with the technical side.